A weekend in Atlanta: Beyond “Gone with the Wind”

 While there’s plenty more to see, these attractions would be on my shortlist if my time was limited to a weekend in Atlanta.
 I’d get a glimpse of the old Atlanta—the Gone with the Wind version—but since that Atlanta relied on slavery, I’d be happy to see the city that grew from the ashes of the Civil War.

-If you’re planning a trip to Atlanta, book your hotel by zooming in and clicking on the map below!
+If you’re planning a trip to Atlanta, book your hotel here!

 Have you been to Atlanta?
 What do you recommend seeing?